hwavesong/m3u8_To_MP4/README.rst

 Features
 =============
 #.
 Treat ffmpeg as a system service to achieve cross-platform.
 #.
-Resume from interruption.
+If ffmpeg is not found, archiving is also supported (v0.1.3 new features).
 #.
+Resume from interruption (based on crc32).
+#.
 Use system tmp folder.
 #.
-Concurrent requests based on the thread pool and coroutine mechanism.
+Concurrent requests based on the thread pool.
+#.
+Concurrent requests based on efficient coroutines (v0.1.3 new features).
 #.
 The retry strategy is carried out collectively after the whole cycle is repeated, avoiding the problem of short retry interval.

 .. _ffmpeg: http://www.ffmpeg.org/download.html